 Forever for me was a light at the end of the tunnel.
 Ginny Harrop said to me “you can build this business slow and painful or fast and painful.”
 It wasn’t rocket science, I followed the business model to the letter, I listened to my upline, I attended the functions and trainings, I called two to five people every day and listened to the CDs and read the books.
 With an amazing team, who have become great friends, I achieved Manager in September 2012.

+Since then, I have sold my antiques business, retired from zumba.
 (I now go to classes just for fun.)
 Forever is now my only source of income.

+Each day is new and exciting, often challenging, but always fun.
 I have plenty of time to enjoy with my family, friends and horse.